feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Ya Rayah" by Rachid Taha under the rain, and "A
+#> As an Algerian, you might enjoy singing "Ya Rayah" by Dahmane El Harrachi when
-#> flower" by Cheb Khaled.
+#> running under the rain, and "Aicha" by Khaled when thinking about a flower.
 ```

 You can also access the history of the `broadcasting` using the